Lamsio/Self-Learning-Programming/学校/Computer Security/Lec 11.md

 2. An initialization-vector sequencing mechanism that includes hashing, as opposed to WEP's plain text transmission.
 3. A per-packet key-mixing function to increase cryptographic strength
 4. A re-keying mechanism to provide key generation every 10000 packets

+###### WPA V.S WPA2
+1. The mandatory use of AES algorithms
+2. The introduction of CCMP
+3. The biggest hole in the WPA armor - the attack vector through the Wi-Fi network in order t